BarelyMiSSeD/minqlx-plugins/README.md

 <br><br>
 # Votelimiter.py

-I created this script to keep people from callvoting stupid votes and votes that mess up the server but the admin hadn't thought about.<br>
+I created this script to keep people from callvoting stupid votes and votes that mess up the server but the admin hadn't thought about.
+This script will keep people from being able to callvote something that has not been added to the Allowed Vote List.<br>
 The testing I have done shows that this script does not appear to stop custom vote types that are managed by other scripts.<br><br>

 By default the following votes are allowed:<br>
 kick<br>
 clientkick<br>